actris/data-management-plan/DMP/ACTRIS-DMP.md

 The ASC infrastructure is maintained by AERIS with long-term commitment for archiving and preservation.

-### 6.6 Archiving and preservation of ACCESS data
+### 6.6 Archiving and preservation of DVAS metadata

-The ACCESS unit is providing access to ACTRIS data through the [ACTRIS data portal](https://actris.nilu.no/) using the ASP.NET (Web Forms) Framework 4.5 and Internet Information Services (ISS) web-server.
+The DVAS unit is providing access to ACTRIS data through the [ACTRIS data portal](https://actris.nilu.no/) using the ASP.NET (Web Forms) Framework 4.5 and Internet Information Services (ISS) web-server.
 The metadata is harvested from each individual data center unit, currently In Situ (EBAS), ARES (EARLINET), CLU (CLOUDNET) and GRES (NDACC), using custom harvesting routines triggered by cronjobs on an Ubuntu server running custom scripts written in Perl/Python.
 The metadata itself is stored on a Oracle database server, version 11.2.0.4.
 Versioning and revision control is managed using subversion (SVN).

 ## 7. Ethical aspects